secyber/CTF/(web) amogsus-api.md

 - Hijack a record using the id and change the username, password and sus
 - Using triple-quotes (since using `username=""user1""` wont work: it's not a valid SQL query)

-Those are the two main approaches I had in mind, but there's also others, such as registring another user without using quotes (`username=user&password=pass`), By looking at the query again, we verify that we are able to control everything that comes after `UPDATE users SET username="`.
+Those are the two main approaches I had in mind, but those are not the only ones, one could, for example, register another user without using quotes (`username=user&password=pass`), but such requires more effort.
+By looking at the query again, we verify that we are able to control everything that comes after `UPDATE users SET username="`.
 We will comment out the rest using `-- -`